Intermediate Python

 Show explanation

 The bug is that generators are exhausted after one pass, so the second use of the generator in the same expression produces no results.
-Teaches that generators are single-use iterators and when to use lists instead.

 Call the cached function twice with the same positional argument but a different keyword argument each time.
 Do both calls return the correct result?